oraclize/docs/source/includes/_general_concepts.md

 To protect your encrypted queries, we have chosen an Elliptic Curve Integrated Encryption Scheme composed of the following algorithms:

 * An Elliptic Curve Diffie-Hellman Key Exchange (ECDH), which uses secp256k1 as curve and ANSI X9.63 with SHA256 as Key Derivation Function.
 This algorithm is used to derive a shared secret from the Oraclize public key and the sender private key.
 * The shared secret is used by an AES-256 in Galois Counter Mode (GCM), an authenticated symmetric cipher, to encrypt the query.
 The authentication tag is 16-bytes of length and the nonce is chosen to be '000000000000' (96 bits of length), which is safe because the shared secret is different for every encrypted query.
 We then return the concatenation of the encoded point (i.e the public key of the senders), the authentication tag and the encrypted text.
-The rationale for the chosen encryption scheme will be presented soon in a separated document.
+The rationale for the chosen encryption scheme will be presented soon in a separate document.